Configure a Fake Camera

 NameTypeInclusionDescription

 widthintOptionalThe width of the image in pixels.
-The default width is 1280.
+The maximum width is 10000.

 heightintOptionalThe height of the image in pixels.
-The default height is 720.
+The maximum height is 10000.

 View the camera stream